 Undistributed income retained inside a non-grantor trust is not directly subject to the Washington millionaires tax.

 This is a meaningful distinction.
-Under the federal tax code, non-grantor trusts hit the highest marginal tax bracket (37%) at just $15,650 in taxable income (2025 figure; adjusted annually).
-By comparison, a single filer doesn’t reach 37% until $626,350.
+Under the federal tax code, non-grantor trusts hit the highest marginal tax bracket (37%) at approximately $16,000 in taxable income (adjusted annually for inflation).
+By comparison, a single filer doesn’t reach 37% until over $625,000.
 In other words, trusts are compressed taxpayers.
 Nevertheless, Washington’s millionaires tax doesn’t follow the federal trust taxation model—it taxes only natural persons.

 There’s a critical catch, though.